noi-techpark/webcomp-mixmarkers/README.md

 ## Run with docker

 If you want to test the webcomponent on a local instance of the [webcomponent store](https://webcomponents.opendatahub.com/) to make sure that it will run correctly also on the real store.
-You can also access the webcomponent running in a simple separated docker container outside of the store.
+You can also access the webcomponent running in a simple separated docker container outside the store.

 If you have already developed your webcomponent and now want to test it on a local instance of the store, just copy `.env.example`, `docker-compose.yml`, `wcs-manifest.json` and `infrastructure/docker` into your root folder.
 Adjust your `package.json` and `wcs-manifest.json` files as described on the top of this readme.
 Then follow the instructions below.